-Target group Access Success (continuation) Success (attainment) POLAR4 Q1 IMD Q1 Market insights research to inform and develop more targeted approach Review of best practice and barriers to inform activity Improving school and community data & understanding Redeveloping and strengthening activity evaluation; application of findings to practice Strengthening monitoring via student system, including student flags and early warning procedures Targeted analysis and application of evaluation provided by these target groups via existing range of mechanisms, e.g. NSS, student representatives, etc. Ongoing and further interrogation of financial support evaluation and application of findings Continuing and strengthening cross-discipline support and monitoring Deeper analysis of attainment at the modular level to explore trends and assess student feedback Enhanced evaluation related to PASS, Mentors and other student support activity; ensuing application to improving practice BAME students (esp.
-Black & Asian) Strengthening monitoring and evaluation of practice along applicant journey (enquiry to enrolment), enhanced use of CRM As above, and: As part of curriculum and pedagogy development, assessment of curriculum against inclusive curriculum principles Effect of prior student attributes, e.g. prior attainment and entry routes, on HE Disabled students attainment.
-Targeted student consultation and feedback on curriculum and experience, applied to inform development
+Target group Access Success (continuation) Success (attainment) POLAR4 Q1 IMD Q1 Market insights research to inform and develop more targeted approach Review of best practice and barriers to inform activity Improving school and community data & understanding Redeveloping and strengthening activity evaluation; application of findings to practice flags and early war Targeted analysis a these target groups NSS, student repre Ongoing and furthe and application of f Continuing and stre monitoring Deeper analysis of trends and assess Enhanced evaluation and application of evaluation provided by a via existing range of mechanisms, e.g. sentatives, etc. or interrogation of financial support evaluation indings engthening cross-discipline support and attainment at the modular level to explore BAME students (esp.
+Black & Asian) Strengthening monitoring and evaluation of practice along applicant journey (enquiry to enrolment), enhanced use of CRM urney against inclusive curriculur ent), Disabled students attainment and entry rodies, or the attainment. • Targeted student consultation and feedback on curriculum and experience, applied to inform development